truecharts/website/src/content/docs/guides/cnpg-backup-restore.md

 When on a completely new system, you can easily restore using the above steps with the following caveats:

 - The PVC backend needs to support snapshots
-- The apps need to be called **exactly** the same as they were before, preferably using a previously-exported config
+- The apps need to be called **exactly** the same as they were before, and use exactly the same values.yaml structure
-- If you've any non-PVC storage attached, be sure that this is still available or apps won't start until this is resolved
+- If you've any non-PVC storage attached, be sure that this is still available or apps won't start until this is resolved.